WebCoder49/code-input/docs/plugins/_index.md

         <script>
             let findAndReplacePlugin = new codeInput.plugins.FindAndReplace(
-                true, // Should Ctrl/Cmd+F be overriden for find-and-replace find functionality?
-Either way, you can also trigger it yourself using (instance of this plugin)`.showPrompt(code-input element, false)`. true, // Should Ctrl/Cmd+H be overriden for find-and-replace replace functionality?
+                true, // Should Ctrl+F be overriden for find-and-replace find functionality?
+Either way, you can also trigger it yourself using (instance of this plugin)`.showPrompt(code-input element, false)`. true, // Should Ctrl+H be overriden for find-and-replace replace functionality?
 Either way, you can also trigger it yourself using (instance of this plugin)`.showPrompt(code-input element, true)`.
                 {}, // Keep this as an empty object for the English UI, or add translations as in https://code-input-js.org/i18n/ false // Setting this to false makes the keyboard shortcuts follow the operating system while avoiding clashes (right now: Cmd+F/Ctrl+H on Apple, Ctrl+F/Ctrl+H otherwise.) and is recommended; true forces Ctrl+F/Ctrl+H and is default for backwards compatibility.
             );